 Associate Principal, New York

-Marc McQuade is Associate Principal and co-heads the New York studio overseeing projects in North & South America and the Caribbean.
-Since joining the firm in 2010, he has been crucial to the growth of the US office having led numerous cultural, civic, and commercial projects.
+Marc McQuade, AIA, is Associate Principal and co-heads the Adjaye Associates New York studio overseeing projects in North and South America and the Caribbean.
+Since joining the firm in 2010, he has been crucial to the growth of the office having led numerous cultural, residential, and commercial projects.